-Legislative sentiment analysis, backed by every source.
+Legislative sentiment analysis, backed by the official record.

 Where does a candidate actually stand?
 CivicAlign answers in three layers: a plain-English bill summary, a per-topic stance score from real voting records, and a "said vs. voted" comparison that surfaces inconsistency with the bill number attached.